 Wisconsin requires that employers of any size create a workspace environment free from discrimination and harassment based on a number of protected characteristics.

 Wisconsin employers should familiarize themselves with specific compliance requirements for terminating employees.

 If the employee quits or is discharged, the employee must receive their final wages in accordance with the employer's regular pay schedule or within 31 days, whichever is earlier.

 Wisconsin employers are not required to pay unused, accrued vacation upon termination so long as this practice is established in a written policy.
 If an employee has a balance of unused, accrued vacation time upon termination and the employer has no written forfeiture clause in their vacation policy, then the employer must pay to the employee this balance along with their final wages.

-Additionally, employers must provide employees with a notification of the availability of unemployment insurance benefits upon separation from employment.
+Additionally, employers have the option provide employees with a notification of the availability of unemployment insurance benefits upon separation from employment.

 Wisconsin’s Department of Workforce Development: Frequently Asked Questions